CheckoutFinland/psp-api/docs/README.md

 ### Create

-`POST /payments` creates a new open payment, returns a list of available payment methods.
+`HTTP POST /payments` creates a new open payment, returns a list of available payment methods.

 **Parameters**